 - M-4.1 After completing both parts of the Management Module, an overall management score is summarized at bottom of the module.
-This score is a combination of the threats managed and opportunities managed. - M-4.6 Repeat this process for other plots or sites as necessary.
+This score is a combination of the threats managed and opportunities managed. - M-4.6 Repeat this process for other sites or management areas, as necessary.